echr-od/ECHR-OD_project_supplementary_material/README.md

-# ECHR-OD Project Supplementary Material
+# Supplementary material description

 Supplementary material for the paper entitled "European Court of Human Rights Open Data project".
 This supplementary material is broken down into two parts:

 1. Additional dataset format examples
-2. Detailed results of the experiements
+2. Detailed results of the experiments

 # Additional dataset format examples